LeStegii/server-software/java/PROXIES.md

 # Minecraft Java Proxy software.
 This list contains Minecraft Java proxy server softwares.

-About it: Proxies manage different single minecraft servers and manage player connections in order to handle large amounts of players.
+About it: Proxies manage different single minecraft servers and manage player connections in order to handle a large number of players.

 ⚠️ **Warning!** If a project is not in active development exploits such as Log4J could still work!